utsawk/Udacity-Self-Driving/CarND-LaneLines-P1/README.md

 Possible improvements are:
 1. Train the solution over multiple videos to figure out more optimized masks for white and yellow lines.
 2. Implement a least squares solution for making lane lines across different images within a video more smooth.
 This could also help eliminate lane lines which are a significantly off from previous ones.
+Update: I actually did this and the output of the challenge video can be seen in the folder with test videos output.